 Open House Basics: What Real Estate Agents Require

 Before executing an open house, you must plan.
-You can’t send out a Facebook or Instagram blast with the address, date and time, and expect people to show up.
+You can’t send out a Facebook (also use ads) or Instagram blast with the address, date and time, and expect people to show up.
 You must get all your ducks in a row.
-Check out some of the basic things real estate agents require to run a triumphant open house.
+Check out some of the basic things real estate agents require to run a triumphant open house in 2023.

 - Open House Kit – An open house kit includes everything you need to run a great open house.
-Signs, documents, office supplies, and cleaning supplies are included in your open house kit.
+Signs, documents, office supplies, realtor business cards, and cleaning supplies are included in your open house kit.

 - Signs & Flyers – You must have “Open House” signs that you can strategically place throughout the neighborhood.
 Neighbor generated leads are often quality leads.

 - Sign in sheet – Make sure you’ve got a sign in sheet.
-Get phone numbers, email addresses, whatever you can for lead generation follow-up activities.
+Get phone numbers, email addresses, whatever you can for real estate lead follow up activities.

 - Laptop – Set up a laptop so possible leads can check out the value of their homes.

 - Advertising – Agents must advertise their open houses.
-Social media can make advertising a breeze.
+Social media and Google Ads for real estate can make advertising a breeze.

 We dive deeper into the open house kit in the next section.
 In addition to the above, real estate agents must provide a safe environment.
 We provide great safety tips at the end of this post.
 Real estate agents can also benefit from banding together for open house fairs and taking part in real estate broker opens.
 We discuss all of it in the next sections.

 Preparation is key.
 Keep reading for how real estate agents prepare for an open house.

 The most important open house preparation tool is the open house kit.
 You want to create a kit that you can wheel from open house to open house.
 Quick carts are great because they provide storage and mobility.
 Here’s what you absolutely must have in your open house kit: